 Except when I want something sugary and carby.
 (Is that a word?)

 Yes, I know.
 Rice is not really considered “clean eating” by some.
 I said I was trying clean eating.
 Not that I’m perfect at it.
 And as with most foods, there are good options. 🙂

-ANYway, let’s get down to the recipe shall we?
+ANYway, let’s get down to the recipe, shall we?

-First you need to start your rice.
-I used standard white rice so it takes it awhile to cook.
+First, you need to start your rice.
+I used standard white rice so it takes it a while to cook.
 I get that started and then start on the chicken.

 While your pan and oil are heating, cube 3 chicken breasts.
 I always use boneless, skinless chicken.
-I dislike greatly touching raw chicken and I sure am not going to de-bone or de-skin one.
+I greatly dislike touching raw chicken and I sure am not going to de-bone or de-skin one.
 Call me chicken.
 HA!

 Season chicken cubes generously with salt & pepper and 1 tsp of ground ginger.
-Set aside.

-Next, you need a few bell peppers and an onion.
 You can use whatever color peppers you like, I usually purchase a variety depending on what’s on sale.
 I had 2 green and 1 red at the time.